zingbretsen/zingbretsen-site/src/blog/vim-gives-you-superpowers.md

 If you press `d` to `d`elete something, you have to tell vim *what* you want to delete.

-As previously mentioned, `w` will move you between words (much faster than moving 1 character at a time, although there are other keys that will move you by whole sentences, paragraphs, or more).
+As previously mentioned, `w` will move you between words (much faster than moving 1 character at a time, although there are other keys that will move you by whole sentences, paragraphs, or more; we're taking things slowly to start).
 If you press `dw`, vim will `d`elete from your current position to the next `w`ord. `db` will delete from your current position backwards to the previous word. `d}` will `d`elete to the next paragraph/whitespace break.

 *YOU DO NOT HAVE TO MEMORIZE THESE SPECIFIC COMMANDS!* In fact, they are not standalone commands.
 They are combinations of actions and motions.
 You can mix and match actions and motions in powerful ways.